S&P cuts Rolls-Royce credit rating to junk on COVID-19 hit

-LONDON (Reuters) - Ratings agency Standard & Poor’s cut engine maker Rolls-Royce’s (RR.L) credit rating to junk on Thursday, citing the disruption caused to global air travel from the COVID-19 pandemic.
+LONDON, May 28 (Reuters) - Ratings agency Standard & Poor’s cut engine maker Rolls-Royce’s credit rating to junk on Thursday, citing the disruption caused to global air travel from the COVID-19 pandemic.

 S&P cut its rating for the British company to “BB” from “BBB-“, below investment-grade.